mingislight/mingislight.github.io/_posts/2025-08-05-one-year-service-desk-journal.md

 - **Third-Party Applications Team** – Coordinating fixes for specialized healthcare apps.
 - **PACS Team** – Supporting imaging systems that providers rely on for diagnoses.
 - **System Engineering Team** – Managing servers, networking, and backend infrastructure.
-- **Medical Record Team** – Assisting with MyChart proxy access, chart corrections, and related record requests.
+- **Medical Records Team** – Assisting with MyChart proxy access, chart corrections, and related record requests.

 Every escalation is an **opportunity to collaborate**.
 We respect the expertise of each team and work together to **solve issues quickly for clinicians and patients**.